 - inability to maintain work, school or family responsibilities

-Because most people who abuse trazodone for non-medical reasons are most likely abusing other medications as well, trazodone addiction often requires a comprehensive addiction treatment program in order to be adequately addressed.
+Because most people who use trazodone for non-medical reasons are most likely abusing other medications as well, trazodone addiction often requires a comprehensive addiction treatment program in order to be adequately addressed.

 Inpatient addiction treatment is recommended for individuals struggling with co-occurring disorders, as this type of treatment provides more support during the initial phase of recovery.
 With an individualized treatment plan, people who want to break their addiction to trazodone and continue to treat their mental health issues are given every resource to do so in an inpatient program.

-Contact an addiction specialist to find out more about trazodone abuse, addiction and treatment options today.
+Contact an addiction specialist to find out more about trazodone use, addiction and treatment options today.